ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - ✓ HDF5 File Interpreter has been implemented with metadata extraction, data visualization, and structured data extraction
    - ⟳ Additional Core Interpreters development is in progress
    - ⟳ UI Integration is planned for future implementation
-   - ⟳ Advanced Features are planned for future implementation
+   - ⟳ Advanced Features are partially implemented, including chart data extraction, with more planned for future implementation

 3. **Integration with Existing Systems**:
    - ✓ Plugin Architecture has been completed and provides a foundation for extensions